 Who is Able to Complete an Adoption in PA?

 Pennsylvania is one of the least restrictive states regarding who can adopt a child.
 Adoption in PA is generally open and does not prohibit any adult from adopting a child if they pass a home study, but more on that to come.
-They may live in any state and adopt a baby from PA, and there are no residency requirements for how long the prospective adoptive parents live or stay in the state either before or after the adoption.
+They may live in any state and adopt a baby from PA, and there aren’t any requirements for adoptive parents to reside in the state for any amount of time before they complete the adoption.

 Adoption Agencies in PA

 After beginning your research on adoption in PA, the next step is to start researching Adoption Agencies in PA.
 Adoption.com has a great directory of all PA adoption agencies.
 You can also search by other states.
 Adoption agencies located in PA are a helpful start as you will want to read through each of those agencies and see which ones you would like to interview to learn more about your options for placing your baby for adoption.
 As a former adoption professional, many people would ask me what makes a great adoption agency and there are various things that are critical—including whether they are ethical and they treat both the birth parents and prospective adoptive parents with the same level of respect, education, and love.